flix/flix/doc/BUILD.md

 Flix can also be built with Gradle, but the main developers prefer to build with Intellij IDEA.

-The Gradle build is used for continuous integration on Travis.
+The Gradle build is used for continuous integration on GitHub.